loveminimal/hugo-theme-virgo/README.md

 ```

-And if you want to use nav page, you may need contruct it like this:
+And if you want to use nav page, you may need construct it like this:

 ```md
 ---